mishrasunny174/Dictionary/README.md

 # Dictionary
-A simple dictionary which uses oxford dictionary api
+A simple dictionary which uses owlbot dictionary api